confluentinc/ksql/docs/operate-and-deploy/installation/installing.md

 | {{ site.aktm }} version | 0.11.0 and later         |
 | {{ site.cp }} version   | 5.5.0 and later          |

+ksqlDB only supports Java 8 and Java 11.

 Scale your ksqlDB Server deployment
 -----------------------------------